Particulate matter (PM) is an air pollutant composed of tiny solid and liquid particles. But what exactly are these particles? Read on to find out.

 Primary particulate matter is emitted from a direct source, such as power plants, factories, vehicles, construction sites, forest fires, volcanos, dust storms, stoves, and heaters.

-On the other hand, secondary particulate matter is formed as a result of chemical and physical reactions with compounds such as sulfur dioxide (SO2), nitrogen oxides (NOx), ammonia (NH3), and volatile organic compounds (VOCs).
+On the other hand, secondary particulate matter is formed as a result of chemical and physical reactions with compounds such as sulphur dioxide (SO2), nitrogen oxides (NOx), ammonia (NH3), and volatile organic compounds (VOCs).
 This occurs through a process called nucleation, where the gaseous molecules of ammonia condense to form either liquid or solid particles suspended in the atmosphere.

 What is particulate matter made up of?